h2oai/ht-catalog/Assets/use-cases/whale_detection/README.md

 ### License

-Copyright © 2011 by Cornell University and the Cornell Research Foundation, Inc.
+Copyright ï½© 2011 by Cornell University and the Cornell Research Foundation, Inc.

 ### Acknowledgements